flowz0/portfolio/README.md

-# Billy Flowers Portfolio
+# Portfolio (WIP)
-Created with Next.js, Tailwind CSS, TypeScript, and SendGrid Email API
+I decided to rewrite and redesign my portfolio.